Addiction

 Different Types of Drug Addiction

-Alcohol and nicotine are among the most addictive drugs, but they are neither prescription nor illegal to consume unless the user is underage.
+Alcohol and nicotine are among the most addictive substances, but are legal for adults to consume.

 Drug Addiction Treatment & Support

-No matter your relationship with addiction, know there is always hope.
+No matter the substance or the severity of the addiction, know that there is always hope.

 Addiction is a treatable disease, and recovery is possible with the help of health professionals and a strong support system.

-Many treatment options are available for various levels of addiction and dependence to help you achieve a drug-free life.
+Many treatment options are available to help you achieve a drug-free life.
 A healthcare provider can help you develop a treatment plan that’s right for your individual needs.

 Detoxification (Detox)